rozbb/draft-waict-transparency/draft-waict-transparency.md

 ## Example workflow: A Site enrolling in transparency

 Alice is the owner of `alicexpress.com`.
-As someone who cares a lot about providing a consistent user experience for her customers, she has already enabled web application manifest integrity on her site.
+As someone who cares a lot about providing a consistent user experience for her customers, she has already enabled web application integrity on her site.
 But she would like to go one step further and make sure that, if her server is ever hacked and starts changing what her clients see, she’ll know about it.

 #### Enrolling in a Log Provider